How to Clean a Cast Iron Skillet

 If the pan feels sticky or oily, use a few drops of dishwashing liquid on a non-abrasive sponge or dishcloth to wipe out the pan after removing any food bits.

 Never allow cast iron cookware to soak in water for an extended period.
 Soaking removes all of the oil that seasons the pan and prevents food from sticking.
 Removing the oil can lead to corrosive rust.

 Rinse the interior and exterior of the pan or both sides of the grill grate in hot water to remove any soap residue.

 Immediately dry the cast iron pieces with paper towels or a soft dishcloth.
 Never allow cast iron to air dry.

-To ensure that the cast iron is completely dry before storing, place the cookware over a cooktop heating element set to medium-low or in a warm oven set at 250 to 300 degrees Fahrenheit for five to 10 minutes.
+To ensure that the cast iron is completely dry before storing, place the cookware over a cooktop heating element set to medium-low or in a warm oven set at around 200 degrees Fahrenheit for five to 10 minutes.
 Turn off the heat and allow the cast iron to cool completely before storing.

 Lightly Reseason If Needed

 If you feel the cookware needs to be reseasoned, especially after washing with dishwashing liquid, it should be done before heating the cast iron to dry.
 Add 1/2 teaspoon of vegetable oil to the interior of the pan and use paper towels to distribute it evenly over the entire surface.
 Rub the oil into the surface until it is absorbed.